-New Life Baptist Church Ministries History
+The History & Journey of New Life Baptist Ministries

 In January of 1985, Dr. Rufus Bradley Sr. was called by Deacon Addis Moore and a small group of believers and asked to consider serving as the pastor for a church they felt the Lord was calling them to organize.
-Dr. Bradley truly believing God’s call was on my life to be a pastor, prayerfully considered proposal and discussed it with my own pastor.
+Dr. Bradley, truly believing God’s call was on his life to be a pastor, prayerfully considered the proposal and discussed it with his own pastor.
 A week later, Dr. Bradley met with the ban of believers and a covenant with God was made as was a commitment to be faithful members of the mission.
 Dr. Rufus and Relinda Bradley accepted the call as servant leaders of New Life.
-The group collected $407 to start the new mission and held their first service under the name New Life Baptist Mission.
+The organizing committee met initially at the homes of Deacon Addis Moore and Deacon Johnny Sewell to begin the formation of the church.
+The group collected $407 to start the new mission and held their first service under the name, “New Life Baptist Mission.”
 The church picked up momentum very quickly.
-One month later, we called in a Baptist church counsel team to organize the church and were declared a certified Baptist church under the name New Life Missionary Baptist Church, with a membership of eighty-five people.
+One month later, a Baptist church counsel team was recruited to organize the church and New Life Baptist Mission was declared a certified Baptist church under the name New Life Missionary Baptist Church, with a membership of eighty-five people.

 Due to rapid growth, the church had to make some quick decisions on how to raise the finances necessary to build a larger place to worship.
-The building we had chosen and had drawn up cost roughly $200,000 and with our down payment, we still needed $125,000.
+The building we had chosen and had drawn up cost roughly $200,000, and with our down payment, we still needed $125,000.
 But the church’s membership had grown to about 150 members, and this rapid growth was evidence that we needed to begin building.
-Since we had only been established for six months, we had a problem getting a bank to loan us the remaining $125,000.
-God, however, had placed a pastor on the board of Second National Bank and he spoke up for our young church, and our loan was approved.
+Since New Life had only been established for six months, we had a problem getting a bank to loan us the remaining $125,000.
+God, however, had placed a Pastor on the board of Second National Bank and he spoke up for our young church, and our loan was approved.

 People from all over the community joined us on this five-block march.
-Law enforcement led us as a local tourist bus followed behind, carrying the elderly people who couldn’t walk very far.
+Law enforcement led us as a local tourist bus followed behind, carrying our elderly members who couldn’t walk very far.
 We marched and sang songs like: “We’re Marching On,” “Glory, Glory Hallelujah,” and many others

 Dr. Bradley, under the direction of the Holy Spirit, felt compelled to move beyond the walls of New Life and transform the area around New Life.
-In 1999, New Life Baptist Church conducted a community survey seeking the discover needs of the community.
+In 1999, New Life Baptist Church conducted a community survey seeking to discover needs of the community.
 The top six needs discovered were: childcare, after school programs, a safe place for seniors, jobs, better housing, and recreation.
 In 2006, these needs were declared to be our Mission In The City serving as the 501 c-3 community development arm of New Life Baptist Church Ministries.
 The Vision: “Make life better for the people in Saginaw and Saginaw County.”
 The Mission: “To restore our community one person, one block at a time.”
 God blessed Dr. Bradley to lead the congregation to begin strategically acquiring vacant properties and dilapidated drug/abandoned homes to create a sports complex in the heart of the city.
-In additional to a sports complex, acquired properties were used to (a) create a community garden that service hundreds of residents, (b) one of four homes acquired was used weekly by a physician and nurse to render limited medical assistance.
+In addition to a sports complex, acquired properties were used to (a) create a community garden that service hundreds of residents, (b) one of four homes acquired was used weekly by a physician and nurse to render limited medical assistance.
 Additionally, a community needs home was developed to render benevolence to those in need in the community.
 A twelve-step recovery program was organized to meet weekly with individuals dealing with drug, parenting, domestic or other issues.

-The sports complex proved to began a turnaround at New Life, its surrounding neighborhoods, and the city of Saginaw.
+The sports complex proved to begin a turnaround at New Life, its surrounding neighborhoods, and the city of Saginaw.
 Summer programs for youth, family reunions, Foster-Care picnics, Law enforcement three on three basketball and volleyball games were and still continue to be held at the sports complex.
 The quarter-mile track is used daily by residents who desire to stay in shape.
 Two play areas for youth ages 12 and below have been constructed to allow kids a place to play and have fun.

-In 2017, God called Dr. Rufus Bradley, after 32 year of service from labor to reward.
+In 2017, God called Dr. Rufus Bradley Sr., after 32 year of service from labor to reward.
 Dr. Bradley’s preaching, teaching, spiritual example, leadership, vision and passion for people extends world-wide.